 [NOTE: Updated on 29 July 2010 to link to the new Legislation.gov.uk.
 Updated on 18 February 2010 to correct the RAMEAU link.
 Updated on 17 February 2010 to link to the SKOS version of EUROVOC (HT @iricelino).
 Updated on 17 January 2010 to mention that the Linked Data versions of the Rameau and Library of Congress Subject Headings now link to each other.
 Updated on 2 January 2010 to add link to Library of Congress Subject Headings in SKOS Linked Data, and to revise the link to UK OPSI's Legislation site.
 Updated on 1 January 2010 to mention LC's plan to make its Name Authority File available as Linked Data later in 2010, and the effort to make the CALI Taxonomy available as Linked Data.
 Updated on 20 September 2009 to link to UK OPSI's Single Legislation Service and to the W3C eGovernment Interest Group's report entitled Publishing Open Government Data.
 Updated on 8-20-09 to include LKIF-Core Ontology.]

-Tags: EUROVOC, EUROVOC in SKOS, Faceted Application of Subject Terminology, Faceted Application of Subject Terminology as Linked Data, FAST, FAST as Linked Data, Italian Senate, Legal Information Institute Legislative Metadata Model, Legal knowledge representation, Legal ontologies, LII Legislative Metadata Model, Linked Data and law, OCLC, Open government data, OPSI, Public access to government information, Publishing Open Government Data, RDFa, Semantic Web and law, Senate of Italy, Single Legislation Service, SPARQL and law, SPARQL and legal information retrieval, SPARQL and legislative data, W3C eGov IG, World Wide Web Consortium Government Interest Group
+Tags: EUROVOC, EUROVOC in SKOS, Faceted Application of Subject Terminology, Faceted Application of Subject Terminology as Linked Data, FAST, FAST as Linked Data, Finnish Law as a Linked Data Service, Italian Senate, Legal Information Institute Legislative Metadata Model, Legal knowledge representation, Legal Linked Open Data, Legal ontologies, Legislative Linked Open Data, LII Legislative Metadata Model, Linked Data and law, Linked Open Data and law, Linked Open Data and legislation, OCLC, Open government data, OPSI, Public access to government information, Publishing Open Government Data, RDFa, Semantic Finlex, Semantic Web and law, Senate of Italy, Single Legislation Service, SPARQL and law, SPARQL and legal information retrieval, SPARQL and legislative data, W3C eGov IG, World Wide Web Consortium Government Interest Group